sorilee/sorilee.github.io/_posts/notes/2020-07-22-maximal-non-overlapping-intervals.md

 author: Sori Lee
 ---

+# An algorithm for finding a maximally covering set of disjoint intervals

 *I was spoken to about a programming problem by a colleague today.
 Below are a precise formulation and a linear-time solution that I proposed.*

 **Definition.**